-A petition, usually a typed or printed request on a form provided by the Office of the Dean of Students or the Registrar's Office, is used for making an appeal to the Academic Standing Committee (ASC).
+A petition is used for making a request for an exception to an academic policy to the Academic Standing Committee (ASC).
 In petitioning the ASC, care should be taken to provide all relevant information in unambiguous detail so that the committee will be fully informed.
 Should a student submit a petition for an exception to college policy, it does not necessarily follow that it will be approved.